mcneel/help-docs/_en/flamingo/5/help/render-window.md

 #### ![images/saveimageas.png](images/saveimageas.png) Save Image
 Saving a JPG or PNG image file is the normal process after adjusting the image.

 A JPG image is a very efficient, small file format.
 This is very good for images that will be placed on the web or emailed around.
-But that efficiency comes at a small price.
-There are some colors that will be removed from the image.
+But that efficiency comes at a small price, as some colors are removed from the image.

 PNG is a compressed format that contains 100% of the color information and alpha channel information.
-This makes is a very good format for high quality images.
+This is a good format for high quality images.

 #### Save with background alpha channel
 {: #save-with-alpha-channel}